Here are some Frequently Asked Questions in case anyone cares:

 I wrote my first book, Pragmatic Capitalism in 2014, but am probably best known for the writing I do here at this site.
 In 2015 I was proud to be named as one of Investment News’ top “40 Under 40” in the finance field.

-Though I’ve become best known for my work on the monetary system, I consider myself more adept at the process of portfolio construction.
-My 2016 paper “Understanding Modern Portfolio Construction” includes much of my original thinking on the subject and has quickly become one of my most distributed pieces of research.
+Though I’ve become best known for my work on the monetary system, I am really a portfolio construction expert.
+My 2016 paper “Understanding Modern Portfolio Construction” includes much of my original thinking on the subject and has quickly become one of my most distributed pieces of research on the topic.
 As a market practitioner I’ve found that my lack of exposure to professional academic training (like a PhD program) has been a strength as it’s resulted in a more independent, unbiased, operational and less theoretical understanding of the financial system.

 I am an avid outdoorsman and a sucker for pretty much all animals (including the human kind, though I do make exceptions for the exceptionally closed-minded!).
 I grew up in Washington DC to two amazing parents and my 7 best friends in the world, my brothers and sisters.
 I now live in Encinitas, California with my wife Erica, our Australian Shepherd and our five laying hens.
-In my free time I obsess over extremely nerdy financial theory, surf badly and work on becoming a sub-par triathlete.
+In my free time I obsess over extremely nerdy financial theory, surf badly, run slowly and make many bad jokes.
 For the last 10 years I’ve been on a relentless search to find my six pack, but seem to consistently find myself in front of a stack of carbohydrates.
 I am on an endless search to understand the “big picture” of everything slowly learning that the further along the journey I get the more I realize how little I know.
 I fight every day just to be a little bit better than I was yesterday.
 It’s not always easy….If you care (which you probably don’t) you can learn more about me on my personal website here.

 What’s your view on “investing”?